Fostering Leave Trust Claim

-Under this scheme, employers will pay a maximum of eight (8) weeks of Fostering Leave to their employees which follow the fostering of a child and then apply via a specific online application for a Refund of applicable benefit rates from the Department of Social Security when the employee returns to work.
-A claim for refund should be made for each individual employee and for each child as follows:
+Under this scheme, employers will pay a maximum of eight (8) weeks of Fostering Leave to their employees which follow the fostering of a child and then apply via a specific online application for a Refund of applicable benefit rates with the Department of Social Security when the employee returns to work.
+A claim for refund should be made per parent as follows:

 - Fifty per cent (50%) or four (4) weeks of the entitlement paid for fostering leave up to when the child is four (4) years of age.